Joshua 9, Jeremiah 35, Psalms 81-83

 When Solomon wrote, “the words of the wicked lie in wait for blood,” he described someone who lays a trap for someone else and waits.
 This is a way to describe dishonest speech.
 It might be speech that misleads for a purpose or lies that entrap someone else.
 Either way, it is dishonesty that is deliberately calculated to take advantage of someone else.

 What saves someone from this kind of verbal trap?
 The truth: “but the speech of the upright rescues them” (v.
 6b).
 The truth leaves clues most of the time.
 The person whose words make the best sense of those clues is most likely to be believed.
-When we are dishonest, we maybe be playing into the hands of someone wicked who wants to trap us.
+When we are dishonest, we might be playing into the hands of someone wicked who wants to trap us.
 When we tell the truth, we can escape those traps, even when we walk right to them unaware.

 It is a sobering thought that there are people out there trying to use words to entrap us, but there are.
 Instead of being cynical about others, or becoming defensive and hyper-vigilant, just tell the truth in every situation in life.
 When we are always truthful, we not only save ourselves from traps, we mirror the glory of our God who IS truth.
 Protect yourself and glorify God by speaking the truth always and never lying.